 - Be Waiver Services enrolled (Your Care Coordinator will assist in enrollment).

-- Live in a non-certified family setting (cannot be living independently or in a residential setting).
+- Live in a non-certified family setting or independently (cannot be living in a residential setting).

 If you are interested in Recreation with AIM Services, Inc., please contact Kari Carroll, Program Director of Community and Respite Services directly at (518)430-2907 or firstname.lastname@example.org, for further information and guidance regarding this process and what information will be required.